NSkelsey/aaalm/README.md

 By using observed vlan tags as a key - if the traffic contains them - it's simple to segment groups of IP addresses into their respective subnets.

 For each new vlan observed, any tagged traffic with a new `ip_src` address is recorded inside of the vlan's bucket.

+For more precise subnet grouping, the script in `merge/find_subnet.py` will compute a series of statistical tests to determine probable subnet groupings.
+TODO

 #### TODO Identifying routers